 We are the top bartending school in Southern California’s Inland Empire.
 You should contact us today for more information.

 The Mojito Riverside Bartending School Celebrate The Famous Mojito!
-National Mojito Day is July 13 A crisp and refreshing Mojito is the perfect defense against the blazing heat that plagues the northern hemisphere in the middle of July.
-This wonderful cocktail is made with white rum, lime juice, club soda, superfine sugar, mint, and crushed …
+National Mojito Day is July 13 This crisp, refreshing cocktail is the perfect defense against the blazing heat that plagues the northern hemisphere in the middle of July.
+This concoction of white rum, lime juice, club soda, superfine sugar, mint, and crushed ice will also tantalize your …